Liam Williams (comedian): Career

 In January 2016, Williams co-directed with Matt Bulmer a one-off performance of Shakespeare's The Twelfth Night featuring a cast of comedians including Kieran Hodgson, Tim Key and The Pin, with proceeds going to Refugee Action.
 The play was staged again, with an altered cast, in July 2016 at the Latitude Festival and during London Wonderground at the South Bank in London.

 At the 2016 Edinburgh Fringe festival, Williams presented his debut play, Travesty, following previews in London.
 December 2016 and January 2017 saw the presentation of the panto Ricky Whittington & His Cat, co-written by Williams and Daran Johnson and starring Charlotte Ritchie alongside previous comedy collaborators.

-In 2017, a web mockumentary series called Pls Like was released by BBC Three, written by and starring Williams as a struggling comedian who wins a contest to become the next superstar megavlogger, but must first undertake a series of challenges to win the attached £10,000 prize.
+In 2017, Williams wrote and starred in a web mockumentary series called Pls Like released by BBC Three.
+Williams played a struggling comedian who wins a contest to become the next superstar megavlogger, but must first undertake a series of challenges to win the attached £10,000 prize.
 Along the way, several successful YouTubers give him help and advice.
 The show was renewed for a second series in June 2018 and it was broadcast in September 2018; a third series was shown in January 2021.

-Later, in 2017, Williams and Josie Long co-wrote and co-starred in the BBC Radio 4 comedy Perimeter, part of the ’Dangerous Visions’ season on the station.
+Later in 2017, Williams and Josie Long co-wrote and co-starred in the BBC Radio 4 comedy Perimeter, part of the ’Dangerous Visions’ season on the station.
 Williams also appeared on the final episode of series 2 of Live from the BBC, performing a 30-minute set.
 The Netflix version of the series features his full one-hour set, made available on the streaming service in July 2018.
 In 2018, he also guest starred in the comedies Friday Night Dinner and Stath Lets Flats.

 In February 2019, Williams appeared as a hacktivist in the first episode of This Time with Alan Partridge.
 He also played main character Nathan in the BBC series Back to Life starring Daisy Haggard.

 Williams wrote and starred in a TV adaptation of his radio series Ladhood, whose first series was released on BBC iPlayer on 24 November 2019.
+Set in William's hometown of Garforth, the series explores themes of masculinity and class.
 In February 2020, it was announced that Ladhood had been renewed for a second series of six episodes, which was released in August 2021.
 The third and final series was released in September 2022.

 Williams released his debut novel, Homes and Experiences, in 2020, available on hardback and audiobook.

+Williams also appeared in Everyone Else Burns as a tragic convert to the show's 'Order of the Divine Rod' evangelical Christian cult.